Install or upgrade products in an existing Orion deployment

 Under System Check Confirmations, click Choose how to proceed.
 If you have backed up your database, select Confirm and then click Confirm.

-If not, you should back up now.
+If not, you should back it up now.
 New products and versions can modify your database tables.
 Click here for information about SolarWinds Backup.

 The installer runs a series of checks per product to verify that your server meets system requirements and recommendations.
 If your environment does not meet specifications, the installer displays one or more messages: